Blank-09/Quizz/README.md

 This is a Quiz application designed to test your knowledge on various topics.
 The app presents multiple-choice questions, and users select their answers.
 The app tracks the user's score and provides immediate feedback on whether the selected answer is correct or not.
 It's a great tool for learning and self-assessment.

+> ⚠️ This project is under development.
+Just finished the basic home page.

 ## 🚀 Getting Started

 ### Prerequisites